roman-milk/roman-milk.github.io/teacher-undressed.md

   She took a hold if his head and forcibly kissed him.
 She invaded his mouth, exploring it, taking it.
 Not gently this time, but with pent up passion.
 Still kissing him, she unzipped his jeans, and pulled out his cock.
 She pushed him back on the bed, flat on his back.
 With knees and hands pinning him down, she manoeuvred on top of him.

   Shoving down hard onto his cock, feeling it penetrate, she used her full weight to impale herself.
 A groan of satisfaction rumbled from her throat.
 After such a long abstinence, the feeling of being filled was overwhelming.
 For a moment she remembered William making love to her while hypnotised, and the feeling of satisfaction that brought, then it was gone.
-Report_Story #2